This webpage contains updates to the observing program described in my book “Gauging the Solar System”. The second

 New in 2017:

-I recently returned from a trip to Glendo, Wyoming, with a Sky and Telescope tour, to see the August 21st total eclipse of the Sun, which was awesome.
-I took the opportunity to add to my collection of pinhole images and at the same time recognize that my astronomy club, the West Jersey Astronomical Society, WAS, is celebrating its 50th year.
+In August I took a trip to Glendo, Wyoming, with a Sky and Telescope tour, to see the August 21st total eclipse of the Sun, which was awesome.
+I took the opportunity to add to my collection of pinhole images and at the same time recognize that my astronomy club, the West Jersey Astronomical Society, WAS, was celebrating its 50th year.
 Here are 47 pinhole images of the partially eclipsed Sun!

-One of my biggest projects for 2017 has been to follow Venus through its retrograde motion as it went in through inferior conjunction, in front of the Sun and out again.
+One of my biggest projects for 2017 was to follow Venus through its retrograde motion as it went in through inferior conjunction, in front of the Sun and out again.
 I have described this on the Venus page.

 On another front, I have modified my attitude about sextants!
 In my book I explained that I have been using a Davis Mark 3 sextant for almost thirty years.
 Because of its limitations I could measure latitudes only with a 2′ uncertainty, and this limited my calculation of the radius of the Earth to plus or minus 6%.
 Actually, I am still happy with that as a result in itself.
 My problem is that in the later parts of the book I made quite a lot of use of this value, and that 6% looked less and less acceptable.
 I have now upgraded to a Davis Mark 25 sextant and that looks much more powerful.
 I need to spend some time using it before I try to take final values, but I am hoping to cut down the uncertainties by a factor of ten.
 Davis are at www.davis.com

 My first attempts with the new sextant are described on the “Earth and Sun” page.